4K

 An alarming future

-This series raises the issues of the effects and consequences of global warming on populations.
-How to anticipate and prevent them?
+This series raises the issues of global warming's effects and consequences on populations.
+How can they be anticipated and prevented?
 Are we all impacted equally?

-From the Netherlands to the Mediterranean basin and North America, we cover 6 cases with an alarming future, 6 regions strongly impacted by global warming, 6 different kinds of threats to populations, whether urban or rural.
+From the Netherlands to the Mediterranean basin and North America, we cover six cases with an alarming future, six regions strongly impacted by global warming, and six different kinds of threats to urban or rural populations.

 THE SEA LEAGUE 52’